nyusngroup/SESNCfAlib/README.md

 http://www.cfa.harvard.edu/supernova/

-requires numpy, scipy, and a few more standard python modules. in addition it requires my astro utilities which are in this github repository: https://github.com/fedhere/fedsastroutils
+requires numpy, scipy, mpmath, and a few more standard python modules. in addition it requires my astro utilities which are in this github repository: https://github.com/fedhere/fedsastroutils